-Opioid drugs affect the brain in a very specific way.
-The human brain is made up of cells called neurons.
-Some of these neurons have an element called an opioid receptor.
+Opioid drugs affect the brain in very specific ways.
+The human brain is made up of cells called neurons.2 Some of these neurons have elements called opioid receptors.
 Opioid receptors are also found in the spinal cord and various organs within the body.
 When an opioid drug such as hydrocodone is introduced to the body, the chemicals in the drug attach to these receptors.
 This attachment results in an inability for the brain to process feelings of pain.

 - Excessive drowsiness